 Two major classes of prebiotics have been proven effective in the treatment of infectious and non-infectious gastrointestinal diseases in cats:

 - Mannan oligosaccharides (MOS) work a little differently.
 They contain the sugar mannose, which limits the ability of “bad” bacteria to attach to the intestinal wall.
-As such, MOS allow the harmful bugs to be passed through the intestines without incident.
+As such, MOS allows the harmful bugs to be passed through the intestines without incident.

-The idea here is that adding “good” bacteria will stimulate the production of more beneficial bacteria (the ones that are presumed to be associated with specific health benefits).
-In this way, the entire balance of the intestinal flora will be shifted toward the beneficial bacteria.
+Probiotics work differently.
+The World Health Organization (WHO) defines probiotics as “live microorganisms which when administered in adequate amounts confer a health benefit on the host.”
+The idea here is that adding “good” bacteria will stimulate the production of more good bacteria (the ones that are presumed to be associated with specific health benefits).
+In this way, the entire balance of the intestinal flora will be shifted toward the good bacteria.

 Which begs the question: Should your cats be taking these supplements?

 5 Reasons Vets Recommend Probiotics & Prebiotics for Cats